dcramer/sentry-old/README.rst

   * Probably don't need it to be so secure (nonce is extra load)
   * Support should be considered for having multiple "users".
 A good example use case is if a consulting firm uses a single Sentry server and has many clients, but then decides one client's access needs revoked from recording to the logger.
+* Make reporting extendable
+  * The email reporting which was available in Sentry 1.x should simply be a builtin reporting option.
+  * Add an IRC extension?
+  * Add a network Growl extension?
+  * Add an IM extension?